Nofar-Kedmi/Nofar-Kedmi-LLM-Classifier---Patient-Free-Text-Descriptions/README.md

-# LLM Classifier-Patient Free-Text Descriptions
+# Patient Free-Text LLM Classifier
 For this project, we used ChatGPT to generate synthetic patient symptom descriptions.
 The dataset includes a diverse range of symptoms, from critical conditions to common issues.
 Each record contains a unique patient ID along with demographic details (age, gender, marital status).